V-Sekai/manuals/decisions/20230803-idle-rpg-home.md

 ### Story

 1. Chill and hang with friends: The game will provide a relaxed environment where players can socialize.
-2. Play a game: Beyond socializing, players can engage in an idle RPG game that is fun and rewarding.
+2. Play a game: Beyond socializing, players can engage in an RPG game that is fun and rewarding.

 ### Systems

-1. RPG idle game with fake cash chests: Players can earn fake currency through continuous play, even when they are not actively engaged.
+1. RPG game with level rewards: Players improve through play.
 2. Combat System: Players can choose between different types of weapons such as a sword or a wand, or opt for defensive items like shields or healing items.
 This adds a strategic element to the game, especially in multiplayer mode.
 3. Stationary Attacked Target System: A combat mechanism enabling player engagement with immobile targets.